GoranErhartic/backend-onboarding/commands/initialize.md

     * Verify that `.cursor/onboarding-docs/` directory exists.
     * Verify that `.cursor/onboarding-docs/CURSOR-ONBOARDING.md` exists with the required structure and populated sections.
     * Verify that `.cursor/onboarding-docs/PROJECT_MAP.txt` exists and contains the file tree mapping.
+    * Verify that `.cursor/onboarding-docs/EVENT_DRIVEN_STATUS.json` exists with the detection result.
+    * Verify that the `## Event-Driven Architecture` section in `CURSOR-ONBOARDING.md` reflects the detection data.
     * Verify that the Step Completion Status section exists and shows Initialize Onboarding as complete.
     * Verify that at least some checklist items were added (if none found, note this as a warning).
     * Report the number of files mapped, stack identified, core files identified, and endpoint discovery locations identified.